-- A particular concern surrounding these application targets is software management. - More than 60 cents of every federal dollar spent on data processing is spent on software.
-Between 36 cents and 42 cents of that software dollar are spent just to maintain existing custom software systems.
-Agencies are being pressured by budget restrictions to acquire improved software maintenance tools to reduce the large personnel costs associated with maintenance. - The government has some unique data processing needs which require unique computer applications and software.
+A particular concern surrounding these application targets is software management.

+- More than 60 cents of every federal dollar spent on data processing is spent on software.
+Between 36 and 42 cents of that software expenditure are spent just to maintain existing custom software systems.
+Agencies are being pressured by budget restrictions to acquire improved software maintenance tools to reduce the large personnel costs associated with maintenance. - The government has some unique data processing needs that require unique computer applications and software.
 Many federal computer technology applications are not, however, fundamentally different from those of the private sector and could use available commercial software packages with few, if any, changes. - The federal bias toward custom development of more than 90% of its software has a high investment cost.
 Initial development of custom software is lengthy and labor-intensive and subsequent modification is difficult.
-Utilization of development tools and practices such as software engineering by vendors on government contracts will be emphasized.

-Transitions to more modern, efficient hardware are often inhibited by large inventories of customized software that require conversion.
+Utilization of development tools and practices such as software engineering by vendors on government contracts will be emphasized. - Transitions to more modern, efficient hardware are often inhibited by large inventories of customized software that require conversion.
 Automated conversion techniques and cross compilers will be needed by conversion vendors to meet price competitions.
-There are even cases where large modern computer hardware is set up to run like older, lesscapable computers so that existing custom software can run on it.
+There are even cases where large modern computer hardware is set up to run like older, less-capable computers so that existing custom software can run on it.

-- A decade ago, the average life expectancy of a software application was three to five years.
-Today, five to eight years is considered average. - Many very large systems used by the federal government are more than 20 years old.
+A decade ago, the average life expectancy of a software application was three to five years.
+Today, five to eight years is considered average.

+- Many very large systems used by the federal government are more than 20 years old.
 Modern software engineering practices were not employed in the development of these older systems.
-As a result, they are very difficult and extremely expensive to maintain yet vital to the proper functioning of an agency. - In some installations, the applications software investment is several times the value of the entire data processing suite. - Some vendors will be contracted to provide appropriate transitions and maintenance of these systems.
+As a result, they are very difficult and extremely expensive to maintain, yet vital to the proper functioning of an agency. - In some installations, the applications software investment is several times the value of the entire data processing suite. - Some vendors will be contracted to provide appropriate transitions and maintenance of these systems.
 Others will provide flexible architectures for the identification and recovery of data in magnetic tape formats generated by systems and code versions no longer in use.

-C. TURNKEY SYSTEMS
+Turnkey Systems

-- There is continuing interest by a number of agencies in the acquisition of turnkey, packaged ADP systems where the available applications, system configuration, delivery time, and/or cost best meet the agency's needs. - Analysis of agency needs can lead to identification of system requirements that can be met nearly or completely by off-the-shelf turnkey systems. - Vehicle maintenance, overhaul, and replacement systems created for commercial truck, taxi, and rental car fleets are directly adaptable. - Facility and maintenance resource scheduling systems are equally adaptable. - Many three-dimensional graphics systems and indexing systems are directly applicable to agency needs. - With relatively minor modifications, a number of commercial turnkey systems can be applied to a range of government needs. - CAD/CAM systems are nearly universal. - Warehousing and inventory locator systems can be readily adapted to government systems. - There are some government-unique applications which can be satisfied by either extensively modified commercial systems or systems devised for employment by several agencies. - ADP-driven trainers for a range of vehicles and services, such as electronic system maintenance, will be required.
+There is continuing interest by a number of agencies in the acquisition of turnkey, packaged ADP systems where the available applications, system configuration, delivery time, and/or cost best meet the agency's needs.

+Analysis of agency needs can lead to identification of system requirements that can be met nearly or completely by off-the-shelf turnkey systems.

+- Vehicle maintenance, overhaul, and replacement systems created for commercial truck, taxi, and rental car fleets are directly adaptable. - Facility and maintenance resource scheduling systems are equally adaptable. - Many three-dimensional graphics systems and indexing systems are directly applicable to agency needs.

+With relatively minor modifications, a number of commercial turnkey systems can be applied to a range of government needs.

+- · CAD/CAM systems are nearly universal. - Warehousing and inventory locater systems can be readily adapted to government systems.

+There are some government-unique applications that can be satisfied by either extensively modified commercial systems or systems devised for employment by several agencies.

-- Simulators similar to those developed for arcades have applications in a number of both civil and defense agency training facilities. - Digital mapping systems, an extension of engineering graphics and topology, will be acquired by a number of agencies.
+- ADP-driven trainers for a range of vehicles and services, such as electronic system maintenance, will be required. - Simulators related to those developed for arcades have applications in a number of both civil and defense agency training facilities. - Digital mapping systems, an extension of engineering graphics and topology, will be acquired by a number of agencies.